Presentations of pseudodistributive laws

 Later, pseudodistributive laws were considered in the general case (where all four axioms only hold up to isomorphism) by Marmolejo \cite{marm1999}, who imposed nine coherence conditions on the four invertible modifications.
 It was then later shown by Marmolejo and Wood \cite{marm2008}, that one of the original nine axioms, in addition to a tenth axiom introduced by Tanaka \cite{thesisTanaka}, are redundant, thus reducing the number of coherence axioms to eight.

 We now give another reduction in the coherence axioms, using just five to define a pseudodistributive law.
-We again follow the convention of suppressing the modification data of the pseudomonads $T$ and $P$. \begin{rem} Note that the usual nine (or ten\footnote{If one includes the redundant coherence axiom for a pseudomonad morphism they should arrive at ten axioms.}) coherence axioms for a pseudodistributive law come from understanding the structure of a pseudomonad in the Gray category of pseudomonads \cite{GambinoDL}.
+We again follow the convention of suppressing the modification data of the pseudomonads $T$ and $P$. \begin{rem} Note that the usual ten coherence axioms for a pseudodistributive law come from understanding the structure of a pseudomonad in the Gray category of pseudomonads \cite{GambinoDL}.
 From there, it is a matter of working out which are redundant in that they follow from the others\footnote{An exception to this is in the lax idempotent setting, where one can define pseudodistributive laws using different sets of coherence axioms.
 However, it appears unlikely any choice would be better than the five axioms given here in the general case.}. \end{rem}